A Level Geography

 Year 2

-Paper 1 – Physical Geography and Fieldwork:
+Paper 1 – Physical Geography:

-Builds on Year 1 topics and introduces:
+Includes Year 1 topics and introduces:

 Paper 2 – Human Geography and Fieldwork:

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these GCSEs should be at grade 6 or above.
+You do not need to have studied GCSE Geography.

 Geography in Action – Guest Lecture Series: Talks from university lecturers, environmental consultants, and GIS specialists covering careers in geography, climate change, and sustainable urban design.